 This month we visit Charles Darwin University and feature outstanding research leader on tropical savannas, their habitats and the livelihoods of the communities relying on their sustainability.

-RIEL’s research strengths include biodiversity conservation, savanna and arid ecology, water and catchments, and communities and livelihoods, explains institute co-director Professor Jenny Davis, who’s also a member of TERN’s Science Advisory Committee.
+RIEL’s research strengths include bioacoustics research conservation, savanna and arid ecology, water and catchments, and communities and livelihoods, explains institute co-director Professor Jenny Davis, who’s also a member of TERN’s Science Advisory Committee.

 “The Northern Territory is a diverse mosaic of natural habitats and Indigenous history that have been interlinked for millennia.